hypersnob/audio-waveform/README.md

-# Audio Waveform Hash Generator
+# Audio Waveform Generator

 This project provides a WebAssembly module for generating audio waveforms from various audio file formats (MP3, OGG, WAV, FLAC, etc.).

 ## Features

-- Generate waveform data from audio files as Uint8Array encoded in base64 string
+- Generate waveform data from audio files as Uint8Array
 - Configurable resolution and amplitude
-- Should work in Node.js, Deno, and browsers (hopefully)
+- Works in Node.js, Deno, and browsers
 - Processes MP3, OGG, FLAC, WAV and other formats supported by Symphonia

 ## Installation